 Anonymous functions return just one output.
 So how can you write an anonymous function as a nonlinear constraint?

-deal function distributes
+deal function distributes multiple

-Suppose that your nonlinear equality is
+Suppose that you have the nonlinear equality

 x2 = tanh(x1).